 I spent a happy hour or so walking under the ribbon of lights that canopied Fore Street in St Ives and made a lasting memory of Christmas magic on an evening spent with friends!

 We parked above the town and took one of those mammoth runs of granite steps that snake down to the sea guided by and ex-st-ives-ite who knew the footpaths well and we emerged seamlessly quite near to the town centre to follow a single line of lights as it lead towards the harbour, just as the lightest of drizzles started to fall.

-Continue reading “The first candle of Christmas” »
+Continue reading “The Christmas lights of St Ives” »

 The days have sped by in a sort of twilight as we’ve approached the shortest day this week.
 Each day It has seemed it never become quite light , before dusk fell again and the birds silent for the night as we retreated indoors.
 This week I set up my alternative Christmas tree as we approach the Winter solstice and looked for a little bit of that special Christmas magic.
 Continue reading “Christmas magic and winter solstice” »